 Some folks feel more comfortable with a lot of 'things' around.
 If you're one of them, buy a bigger house and put more things in it.
 In an RV, your #1 daily task will be figuring out how to get rid of 'things' because you have no room for them.

 Some folks are clueless when it comes to even the most basic of maintenance tasks, such as taking out the trash.
 If that describes you, stay home with your maid.

 Some folks attach an unflattering label to anyone living in a home with wheels.
 If labels bother you, you may not be a candidate for this lifestyle.
-(You may exclude yourself from this advice if you have so much money that you fancy RV 'labels' that cost much more than a fancy 'stix & brix' house.)
+(You may exclude yourself from this advice if you have so much money that you can afford RV 'labels' that cost much more than a full-size 'stix & brix' house.)